NCTraCSIDSci/macrovisits/README.md

-# n3c_macrovisits
+# Macrovisits

 ## Summary
-Logic and code used to build macrovisits &amp; high confidence hospitalizations in N3C's OMOP encounters data.
+Logic and code used to build macrovisits & high confidence hospitalizations in N3C's OMOP encounters data.

 This work was necessitated by the large amount of heterogeneity in site encounters data in the N3C harmonized OMOP visit_occurrence table.
 I believe this large heterogeneity is a result of: